 Chindi is yet another offbeat place in Himachal Pradesh that offers an inspiring set of beauty, peace, and calmness.
 Once, you reach Chindi or Karsog Valley, you have all the time in the world to rejuvenate, relax and spend some quality quiet moments with your loved ones.

 You have ample hikes around in the dense orchards and can explore several temples around Chindi.
-You can visit Karsog Valley situated just below Chindi, which also offers some really lush green wide views of the mountainscapes in Spring and Summers.
+You can visit Karsog Valley situated just below Chindi, which also offers some lush green wide views of the mountainscapes in Spring and Summers.

-If lately, you had some “not so good” time with your better half, or you had a great time with him/her but still want to make it better by listening to each other, or you want to introspect few things about yourself then Chindi is an ideal place for you.
+If lately, you had some “not so good” time with your better half, or you had a great time with him/her but still want to make it better by listening to each other, or you want to introspect a few things about yourself then Chindi is an ideal place for you.

 If required you can discuss with me an itinerary for Shimla, Chindi, Karsog, and Kullu Valley and visit these offbeat places in Himachal near Delhi.

 Daranghati near Sarahan is one of the remotest and unexplored places in Himachal Pradesh situated just above Daran village.
 It is famous for Daranghati Wildlife Sanctuary, but you cannot take anything from the jaw-dropping beauty it offers you.

 Since Daranghati is near to Sarahan (which itself offers nice beauty and peace) and lacks too many accommodation options (just two as of now), it can always be covered as a day trip from Sarahan.
 However, one-day camping at Daranghati is highly recommended to feel nature in its best form.